 The new Code requires Medicines Australia member companies to publicly report when a company pays a healthcare professional for their service or provides financial support for a healthcare professional to engage in education, including airfares, accommodation and conference registration fees.

-The Code was authorised by the ACCC in April 2015 and all member companies of Medicines Australia are required to comply.
+The Code was authorised by the ACCC in April 2015 and all Medicines Australia member companies are required to comply.

 Will these disclosures be mandatory?